Skip to main content

 • Select Save and Add New to save your SOW template and immediately open a new Add Template page so you can create another SOW template.
 OR

 • Select Save And Edit Default Content to save your SOW template, and then define information (such as the SOW name, work location, Cost Center, Cost Allocation, and more) you want to gather when an SOW is created.
-Contact your Contact your Client Operations Manager (COM) for assistance with editing default SOW content.
+Contact your Client Operations Manager (COM) for assistance with editing the default SOW content.

 Copying an SOW template